Elena Gallegos Open Space, United States of America - Things to Do in Elena Gallegos Open Space

 Insider Tips

-Bring more water than you think you'll need - the high desert climate and elevation (around 6,000 feet) can cause dehydration more quickly than expected
+Bring more water than you think you'll need - the high desert environment and elevation (around 5,500 feet) can lead to faster dehydration

 Explore Activities in Elena Gallegos Open Space